parastelios/ClaRe-Dashboard/README.md

-# Accordion Dashboard: a Web-based Tool for Modeling Multivariate Time Series with Mixed Sampling Rates
+# ClaRe Dashboard: a Web-based Tool for Classification and Regression of Multivariate Time Series Data

 **Link :** https://www.youtube.com/watch?v=Vomhr9mBSBU

-Acordion Dashboard aims to provide toolkits to explore datasets in a visualized way, especially for multivariate time-series with mixed sampling rates.
+ClaRe Dashboard aims to provide toolkits to explore datasets in a visualized way, especially for multivariate time-series with mixed sampling rates.
 The dashboard was build with R Shiny package and it provides an experimental pipeline for time series data analysis with straightforward steps such as:
 - Data uploading,
 - Pre-processing (merge, manage missing values, plot etc.),
 - Modeling (regression, classification), and